Bluetooth Not Working on Windows 11: Safe Fixes

 Step 3

-Check Device Manager for Bluetooth
+Check Device Manager without fake tools

 Exact path to follow

-- 2Open Device Manager.
+- 1Open Device Manager.

 Expected result